derriqo/Triangle-Tracker-WK2IP-/README.md

  Given that this Application only tests for __three__ of the given Triangles since they are determined by their length size.

  **Implementation**
 As a developer i introduced the user to the application and how to start off.
-Once the user inputs data specifically in for of numbers .
+Once the user inputs data specifically in form of numbers .
 I collect the values inputed and validate them for the computer.
 This now enables the process of checking the various conditions of forming the triangles and hence manage to identify a given triangle.

 ## Technologies Used
 The application runs on: